 Entertainment Bruce Springsteen & The E Street Band extend ‘The River’ tour Bruce Springsteen and the E Street Band play two shows at MetLife Stadium in East Rutherford, N.J., in August.
 Photo Credit: Getty Images / Kevin Winter By Glenn Gamboa email@example.com @ndmusic May 9, 2016 11:57 AM Print Share fbShare Tweet Email Bruce Springsteen & The E Street Band will extend “The River” tour to American stadiums this summer, including two shows at MetLife Stadium in East Rutherford, New Jersey, in August.
 The stadium leg of “The River,” which features Springsteen and The E Street Band performing his classic double album in its entirety followed by a second set of hits and fan favorites, kicks off on Aug.
 23 at MetLife Stadium and runs through Sept.
 14 at Gillette Stadium in Foxborough, Massachusetts.
 Tickets for the MetLife shows on Aug.
 23 and 25 go on sale at 10 a.m. on May 18 through Ticketmaster.
 The tour is set to wrap up shortly before Springsteen is set to release his autobiography “Born to Run” through Simon & Schuster on Sept.
 27, a project he has privately been working on for seven years.
 “Writing about yourself is a funny business,” Springsteen writes in the book.
 “But in a project like this, the writer has made one promise, to show the reader his mind.
 In these pages, I’ve tried to do this.”
 The stadium shows for “The River” tour: Aug.
 23 and 25: MetLife Stadium, East Rutherford, New Jersey (on sale 10 a.m.
 May 18) Aug.
 28: United Center, Chicago (on sale 10 a.m.
 May 14) Sept.
 1: Nationals Park, Washington, D.C. (on sale 10 a.m.
 May 13) Sept.
 3: Veterans United Home Loans Amphitheater, Virginia Beach, Virginia (on sale 10 a.m.
 May 13) Sept.
 7: Citizens Bank Park, Philadelphia (on sale May 20, 10 a.m., Tickets.com) Sept.
 11: CONSOL Energy Center, Pittsburgh (on sale 10 a.m.
 May 20) Sept.
 14: Gillette Stadium, Foxborough, Massachusetts (on sale 10 a.m.
 May 20) By Glenn Gamboa firstname.lastname@example.org @ndmusic Glenn Gamboa is Newsday's music critic, covering entertainment news and events since 2000.
-Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.